KeithWilliamsGMIT/Graph-Theory-Project/README.md

 These functions must be considered when modeling this problem with Neo4J.

 #### What data needs to be stored?
-Analysing both the problem, and current GMIT timetabling system, helped determine what data this system needs to be stored
+Analysing both the problem, and the current GMIT timetabling system, helped determine what data this system needs to be stored.
+A brief break down is given below.

++ College

+    The college using this timetabling system.
++ Campus

+    The college may have different campuses.
 + Rooms

 	Rooms will be identified by room numbers.
 Every room has a capacity and a type, such as lecture room, computer room and so on.
+Each room is within a campus.
++ Department

+    Each campus is divided into one or more departments.
++ Course

+    Each department can run several courses.
+Courses are identified by an id and name.
++ Modules

+    Each course has several modules.
+Modules are also identified by an id and name.
+More than one lecturer can teach a single module.
+Also, many courses can share the same module.
+Modules also change depending on the semester.
 + Student groups

-	Student groups will be identified by a combination of their course code and group name.
-Each student group will have a different size that must be accounted for.
+	Student groups will be identified by a group name, for example, group A, B and C. Each student group will have a different size that must be accounted for.
 However, it is not necessary to store all students as separate nodes.
 + Lecturers

-	Lecturers will be identified by their staff ID and their working hours should be stored.
+	Lecturers will be identified by their staff ID and name, Their working hours should be stored.
+Each lecturer works for a department in a campus.
 + Classes

-	Classes will have a module name and will be identified by a combination of the timeslot and day for which it is scheduled.
-Classes will also have a type which will correspond with the type of classroom is required.
+	Classes will have a will be identified by a combination of the time and day for which it is scheduled.
+Classes will also have a duration, type which will correspond with the type of classroom is required, a lecturer and will also belong to a module.

 #### Researching other solutions
 Before trying to solve this problem I researched solutions and techniques proposed by others to solve this problem.
 The following is what I found.